MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/help-connect.md

 ## Connecting the Help system
 > [!IMPORTANT]
 > This section does not apply to Dynamics 365 for Talent.
 The Help system for Talent is automatically connected to task guides for the product.
-Also, you cannot create custom task guides for Talent.

 Using the **System Parameters** page, system administrators connect the pieces of the Help system for an implementation. [![System Parameters form with Help settings](./media/system-parameters_ops-1024x437.png)](./media/system-parameters_ops.png) On the **System parameters** page, follow these steps: